-It is becoming increasingly important to supply an integrated solution for power semiconductor testing in automotive, industrial and LED markets and Delta, Rasco and Ismeca design, manufacture, sell and support various lines of test contactor solutions.
+It is becoming increasingly important to supply an integrated solution for power semiconductor testing in automotive, industrial and LED markets.
+SEG designs, manufactures, sells and supports various lines of test contactor solutions.
 These are consumable, electro-mechanical assemblies that connect the device under test, inside our test handlers, and the automated test equipment.